zaptree/instancejs-microservices/README.md

 ### sinon integration

+Note that there is a known limitation to stubbing and spying: If the class method being stubbed has already been injected before the stub was created, the method will not be stubbed.
+This is because the stub get's created during creation of the instance.

 ## Dependency Injection
 A lot of this stuff might be better to put directly in the di module and leave here only docs specific to framework